-Call or fax immediately, but no more than one work day after learning of the occurrence and submit a written report within two work days of the incident, even if you are not sure if the incident is reportable.
+Call, email, or fax immediately, but not more than 24 hours after learning of the occurrence of the special incident and submit a written report within 48 hours of the incident, even if you are not sure if the incident is reportable.
 Corrections can be made as more information becomes available.